 No. Minors under the age of 18 are not allowed to tour Alcatraz Island without the accompaniment of an adult.
 An adult must be with them at all times while on their tour of Alcatraz Island.
 Children under the age of 18 who are visiting Alcatraz Island unaccompanied by an adult will be sent back to Pier 33 Alcatraz Landing and no refunds will be given.

 No. Luggage, coolers, oversized backpacks or packages are not allowed on Alcatraz Island due to safety concerns.
 The National Park Service and Alcatraz Cruises comply with Department of Homeland Security guidelines.
 Ferry departure and arrival points receive a great deal of scrutiny from the United States Coast Guard and are regulated as closely as airports.
 For this reason luggage, coolers and oversized backpacks and large packages are not allowed on Alcatraz Island.
+The maximum acceptable size for a backpack is 16” x 20”.
 There are no storage facilities in the Pier 33 Alcatraz Landing area.
 Alcatraz Cruises does not store luggage for ticketed passengers.
 There is luggage storage at the California Welcome Center at PIER 39, located approximately 1/3 of a mile north of Pier 33 Alcatraz Landing.
 Please make arrangements for the storage of luggage and over-sized items prior to arriving at Alcatraz Landing.
 Ticketed passengers arriving at Alcatraz Landing with luggage, coolers, over-sized backpacks and packages may not be able to visit Alcatraz Island.
+Please note that we cannot offer refunds to visitors who miss their ferry because of their luggage or any oversized bags.
 Thank you for your cooperation in this regard.